![]() |

 to false.

 If you are using this because your ccache directory is read-only, you need to set temporary_dir since ccache will fail to create temporary files otherwise.
-You may also want to set stats = false to make ccache not even try to update stats files. read_only_direct (CCACHE_READONLY_DIRECT or CCACHE_NOREADONLY_DIRECT, see Boolean values above) Just like read_only except that ccache will only
+You may also want to set stats to false make ccache not even try to update stats files. read_only_direct (CCACHE_READONLY_DIRECT or CCACHE_NOREADONLY_DIRECT, see Boolean values above) Just like read_only except that ccache will only

 try to retrieve results from the cache using the direct mode, not the